karl0sfandang0/ansible-3-client-demo/README.md

 **The demo environment also has Tower installed:**

 You can hit the UI on the IP of the Ansible server vm.
-Login: admin / vagrant Then you just need to paste your license key in and start using Tower if you want to demo that.
+Login: admin / redhat Then you just need to paste your license key in and start using Tower if you want to demo that.